salvaje1385/movie-rental/REST_API.md

 # Sign Up

-You can use the "user" or "admin" roles.
+**You can use the "user" or "admin" roles.**

 ```
 http://localhost:8080/api/auth/signup
 POST

 {
-  "username": "sruiz",
+  "username": "aperez",
-  "email": "sruiz@test.com",
+  "email": "aperez@test.com",
   "password": "123456",
   "role": [
 	"user"